 Online Ad Networks Serving Up Malware (December 10 & 13, 2010)Two major Internet advertisement service networks - DoubleClick and rad.msn.com - have been found to be serving malware from banner ads on some websites.
 Users who visit the sites with the malware-laced ads become infected simply by visiting the sites; no action is required.
 The infected ads exploit at least seven known vulnerabilities in Adobe Reader, Microsoft Internet Explorer and Oracle Java.

 [Editor's Note (Northcutt): Uggg, well it is a well known piece of malware so most AV systems will probably have definitions for it.
-If you have the following registry entries you are probably infected: HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionRun "<random>" HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionRun "<random>.exe" I looked through a couple removal instructions online and this appears to be the best one:
+If you have the following registry entries you are probably infected: HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionRun "

 Former Goldman Sachs Employee Guilty of Trading Software Source Code Theft (December 10, 2010)Former Goldman Sachs computer programmer Sergey Aleynikov has been found guilty of stealing trade secrets.
 Aleynikov stole high-speed trading proprietary software source code from his former employer after accepting a position at a competing company.
 Aleynikov downloaded the source code shortly before leaving the company in late spring 2009; he stored it on a German-hosted website and attempted to remove his tracks from Goldman Sachs systems.